"I work as a trauma therapist and academic researcher, focusing on how human–animal relationships shape mental wellbeing"

 About Me

-Because no two people are the same, I blend structured therapy with more flexible approaches.
+Because no two people are the same, I blend structured therapeutic frameworks with more fluid approaches.

-For certain clients, I may use a more structured approach incorporating modalities such as Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Solution-Focused Therapy (SFT).
+For certain clients, I may use more structured modalities such as Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Solution-Focused Therapy (SFT).

 In other instances, I draw on more exploratory approaches such as Emotion-Focused Therapy (EFT) and Narrative Therapy (NT).